jeffsp/SPOC/README.md

                           - Gaussian filter
                           - Median filter
                           - X, Y, Z
+  - [ ] Interpolate: Interpolate missing voxels in a point cloud.
+Can this be used to interpolate ground points for creating DTMs?

 - [ ] spoc config: Show configuration values
   - [ ] ~/.config/spoc/config